-- The sovereign debt crisis in the Eurozone has led to banking instability with spillover effects on the global credit market: liquidity threats have diminished, but solvency issues still exist. - Spain, Portugal and Italy all still face major challenges and contracting economies. - Moody's has systematically lowered rankings in the Eurozone.
-They cut Italy's bond rating by two notches to Baa2, leaving it just two grades above junk status, citing increased risks of higher borrowing costs in part due to contagion from Spain and a possible Greek exit from the euro.
-Moody's also joined Standard & Poor's in dropping France from its triple A status in late November.
-They compare economic conditions in Greece to the Great Depression in the US during the 1930s. - International leaders have agreed to alter the terms of Greece's bailout to ease the pain of the pending austerity measures.
-Global Insight is still predicting a Greece exit from the Eurozone (65% probability) by the middle of next year. - Efforts to bailout Spain and to begin recapitalizing Spain's banks are underway with other Eurozone leaders, the International Monetary Fund, and the European Central Bank.
-These steps are being taken to head off a potential liquidity squeeze arising from recent credit downgrades. - The latest data for the third quarter of 2012 shows that the Eurozone is officially back in a recession.
+- The sovereign debt crisis in the Eurozone has led to banking instability with spillover effects on the global credit market.
+Liquidity threats have diminished, but solvency issues still exist, especially for the Greek banks facing strict recapitalization requirements by April or nationalization. - Austerity measures have proven problematic. - The United Kingdom has called for a referendum on EU membership.. - The latest data for the third quarter of 2012 shows that the Eurozone is officially back in a recession.
 The economies of Greece, Italy, Spain, Portugal, Austria and the Netherlands are contracting sharply.
 It now looks likely that even Germany will experience a decline in the fourth quarter of 2012. - These conditions are negatively affecting the United States: - Tighter credit conditions already exist, especially for businesses with foreign interests. - Reduced exports and corporate earnings already exist.
 The Greater Miami area is experiencing a significant reduction in exports to Spain (Florida exports to Spain fell nearly 30% last year).